danthedeckie/simpleeval/README.rst

 Or if you want to allow simple formulae in a web application, but don't want to give full eval() access, or don't want to run in javascript on the client side.

-It's deliberately very simple, just a single file you can dump into a project, or import from pypi (pip or easy_install).
+It's deliberately very simple, pull it in from PyPI (pip or easy_install), or even just a single file you can dump into a project.

 Internally, it's using the amazing python ``ast`` module to parse the expression, which allows very fine control of what is and isn't allowed.
 It